-Also spelled chinkapin oak, and also called yellow chestnut oak and rock oak.
+Also called yellow chestnut oak and rock oak.
 One of the ◼︎ white oaks.

 Part of oak genus Quercus in beech / oak family Fagaceae in bayberry / beech / birch / oak / walnut order Fagales.